mit-han-lab/torchquantum/artifact/example7/README.md

 # Use QuantumNas to train, search, train from scratch, prune, and eval step by step

-Here we show an example to solve an MNIST-0123 task.
+Here we show an example to solve an Fashion-36 task.

-The target device is IBMQ_Lima, and circuit design space is U3+CU3.
+The target device is IBMQ_Lima, and circuit design space is RZZ+RY.

-<mark>Here is a colab [link](https://colab.research.google.com/drive/1eWTEEkLJREanJ7GKvkjD4qrbxONQdrfz?usp=sharing) that runs the example in folder `artifact/example3/quantumnas/`.</mark>
+<mark>Here is a colab [link](https://colab.research.google.com/drive/1cOS87lFJlYxxl81sWhbNbpFEqtpdsJnc?usp=sharing) that runs the example in folder `artifact/example7/quantumnas/`.</mark>

 If you are not using colab, you can follow the instructions below to install and run on your own computers.